Learning online: guidelines, tips and support

 If you choose to use social media sites outside of FLO for interactions with other students, these are considered personal communication spaces, rather than Flinders learning spaces.
 If you use Facebook or any other social media, be aware that:

-- Discussion on social media sites is not monitored by the topic coordinator/tutor and thereby may be misleading or incorrect.
+- discussion on social media sites is not monitored by the topic coordinator/tutor and may be misleading or incorrect.
 Without proper academic supervision, great care must be taken in assuming the accuracy, relevance and reliability of any study-related discussions.

 You should read about social media appropriate/acceptable behaviours before commencing your study.

-You may be given an authentic activity such as to post to a public blog (eg professional or organisational).
+You may be given an authentic activity such as posting to a public blog/forum (eg professional or organisational).
 Think about your post carefully before submitting it as you will want to create a professional impression, and your post is likely to remain in

 the blogosphere/other public space for a long time!